Will my premium increase or my policy be cancelled if I file a claim?

 We know you're eager to start putting your business back together, but it’s best to wait until our claims professional has conducted our first on-site inspection.
 The only thing you should do is protect your property from further damage – cover broken windows and gaps in the roof or exterior walls.
 By waiting, we’ll be able to identify all of the damages that may be covered by your policy, ensuring you receive everything you’re entitled to.

 There are a number of factors to consider before answering this question.
-Such as what coverages you purchased in your Kentucky Farm Bureau Insurance policy?
+What coverages you purchased in your Kentucky Farm Bureau Insurance policy?
 What was the cause of the loss or damage?
 What property was lost or damaged?
-Contact your Local Farm Bureau to discuss the coverage afforded under your policy or speak to a Claim Representative to ask specific questions.
+Contact your local Kentucky Farm Bureau agent or claims representative to discuss the coverage afforded under your policy.

 A deductible is the dollar amount of the claim you are responsible to pay.
 If you have a $500 deductible, generally you will be responsible for the first $500 of any claim for your property that you file and then Kentucky Farm Bureau Insurance will pay the remainder.
 You choose the deductible on your policy when you purchase insurance.
 A higher deductible lowers the price of your premium.